 Terra brings her experience as a business owner to her work on the Glen Ellyn Plan Commission.
 Since 2015, she’s been working as a volunteer to lead smart, thoughtful development of Glen Ellyn’s businesses, parks, buildings, and streets.

 Your Voice in Springfield

-When she first ran for State Representative, Terra took on the special interests – and she won.
-Now she is fighting in Springfield for the values we all share: Strengthening our schools, defending women and reproductive health care, lowering the tax burden on working families, and making quality health care affordable for everyone.
+When she first ran for State Representative, Terra took on the special interests – and she won, becoming the first-ever Democrat to represent the 48th District in Springfield.
+Now she is fighting for the values we all share: Strengthening our schools, defending women and reproductive health care, lowering the tax burden on working families, and making quality health care affordable for everyone.